The Brookfield Zoo is located in Chicago and is operated by the Chicago Zoological Society. The zoo was opened in 1934.

 During 1971 Volunteers began to serve the zoo as part of the Volunteer League.

-Work begins on building Tropic World during 1973.
-The first section does not open till 1982 with the other two following in 1983 and 1984.
+Work began on building Tropic World during 1973.
+The first section did not open till 1982 with the other two following in 1983 and 1984.

 In 1980 Samson the gorilla arrived.
 In his time at the zoo he sired five offspring.
 A statue stands in Tropic World to commemorate this primate.